 PIEL vs. INDS

 PIEL (Pacer International Export Leaders ETF) and INDS (Pacer Benchmark Industrial Real Estate SCTR ETF) are both exchange-traded funds - PIEL is a Foreign Large Cap Equities fund tracking the Pacer International Export Leaders Index, while INDS is a REIT fund tracking the Benchmark Industrial Real Estate SCTR Index.
 Both are passively managed.
-A 0.55 correlation means they provide meaningful diversification when combined.
+At a 0.43 correlation, their price movements are largely independent.
 Both charge a 0.60% expense ratio.

 Performance